spacetelescope/webbpsf/docs/gui.rst

 The WebbPSF GUI provides an easy interface to most, but not quite all, of the functionality of WebbPSF.
-(Not all of the advanced settings in the ``options`` structure for :py:class:`webbpsf.JWInstrument` are exposed in the GUI yet, and the programming API is better suited for scripting batch calculations.)
+(Not all of the advanced settings in the :py:attr:`~webbpsf.JWInstrument.options` structure for :py:class:`webbpsf.JWInstrument` are exposed in the GUI yet, and the programming API is better suited for scripting batch calculations.)